RevenueHunt/docs/docs/how-to-guides/send-leads-to-mailchimp.md

 ## Hack: Send Quiz Answers to MailChimp

-To override Mailchimp's limitation on pushing detailed quiz data, you can use customer tags to represent customer responses.
+To override Mailchimp's limitation on pushing detailed quiz data, you can use `customer tags` to represent customer responses.

 1. For each possible quiz answer, create a corresponding [customer tag](https://docs.revenuehunt.com/reference/quiz-builder/#customer-tags) within your quiz setup.
 This requires planning to ensure each tag accurately represents the quiz responses.
 2. Upon completion of the quiz by a participant, Mailchimp will recieve all the tags that the customer picked based on their choices.

+---
+By folliwng this article, you can set up your post-quiz email flow with MailChimp.